ChicoState/ux-ebook-image/README.md

 **Executive Summary**

-* Informal feedback outlined user needs for a more complete product
+* Informal feedback outlined user needs for a more complete product:
   - Progression into a comprehensive **eBook manager**
   - Previous focus on compression instead becomes a feature
   - Opens/displays eBooks along with options for compression, file conversion